-- And the system is different for each game for the most part.
-Especially in Til the End of Time where you picked a type of item, then cycled randomly through a list of monetary values, and then the characters you assigned would attempt to make the item.
+- The system is different for each game for the most part.
+Especially in Star Ocean: Till the End of Time where you picked a type of item, then cycled randomly through a list of monetary values, and then the characters you assigned would attempt to make the item.
 Unless you have a chart or a guide detailing what craftable items cost what, getting the thing you want is essentially random.
 And it's not even interactive, as you get to watch an Exact Progress Bar.

 - This is the entire premise of the Summon Night: Swordcraft Story series, well that and lesbians.

 - Fallout 3 allows you to build weapons from junk.
 You have to acquire a "blueprint" for each one, so there is no customization.
-A few of the weapons do border on Game Breaker, though.
-The Dart Gun and Nuka Grenade come to mind.
+A few of the weapons do border on Game-Breaker, though.
+The Dart Gun, Shishkebab, and Nuka Grenade come to mind.
 In addition, The Pitt has an ammo-crafting machine.

-- Fallout: New Vegas greatly expands the crafting system seen in Fallout 3.
+- Fallout: New Vegas greatly expands the crafting system seen in Fallout 3, although most of the weapons you create are expendable explosives.
 The crafting system is now primarily based on your level in certain skills, Repair and the new Survival skill being the requirements for the majority of recipes.
-It's a bit more balanced too; There's less blueprints and the really strong recipes require high skill levels.
+It's a bit more balanced too; there are fewer blueprints and the really strong recipes require high skill levels.
 New Vegas also introduces cooking (allowing for superior food items to be made with the various raw ingredients around the game world) and handloading (allowing for ammo to be broken down into raw materials, collecting empty casings from hunting and firefights and reloading them, and building more powerful or specialized ammo types).
 A good survivalist will be able to save a lot of caps on food and ammunition by hunting and recycling empty casings/spent power cells.